thomasfinstad/terraform-provider-vyos-rolling/docs/resources/system_syslog_host.md

 Optional:

-- `octet_counted` (String) Allows for the transmission of all characters inside a syslog message
+- `octet_counted` (Boolean) Allows for the transmission of all characters inside a syslog message